Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 Many of these materials can be used for loose parts play.

-Indoor and Outdoor Water Play Ideas for Kids
+16 Simple Water Play Activities for Kids

 In order for water play to be successful, all you need is lots of space, time and water.